PistonDevelopers/rust-empty/README.md

 Rust-Empty
 ==========

+*Notice: Rust-Empty is deprecated and replaced by Cargo, which comes with Rust*

 A Makefile to get started with Rust development.
 MIT license (or just use it as you like).
 Requires Linux or Mac OS X (with developer tools).